prathamesh-sonpatki/o11y-wiki/README.md

 Downsampling reduces the data points in a time series to make it more manageable without losing the essence.
 It can reduce the cost of storage and the performance of querying.

+### DPM(Data Points Per Minute)

+Data Point is a unique metric occurrence with a timestamp, value, and labels.
+The Timestamp and value are unique, as labels can also be common at other timestamps.
+The Data Point is also known as [sample](#/?id=samples).
+Data Points Per Minute is the rate of Data Points sent to a TSDB.
+A DPM of 1 is considered as standard.
+You can lower it to ship more samples as needed.
 ## E

 ### Event